emarmolsanchez/eMIRNA/README.md

 After generating a list of putative new microRNAs by implementing the eMIRNA pipeline, users should filter these new candidates in order to select those more likely to be new putative microRNA candidates in the species of interest.
 The eMIRNA.Refiner module has been specifically designed to cover this task.
 This BASH script complements eMIRNA.Hunter and eMIRNA.Predict modules by selecting those candidate sequences that have more probability to correspond to new non-annotated microRNA sequences orthologous to the reference organism annotated microRNAs in which candidate sequences reconstruction has been performed.

 The eMIRNA.Refiner module makes use of an auxiliar R script called eMIRNA_biomaRt_calc.R, which should be located at the same `$PATH` where eMIRNA.Refiner is found.
-The functionality of eMIRNA.Refiner is based on comparing the microRNA gene neighbourhood both in the reference species and in the species under study.
+The functionality of eMIRNA.Refiner is based on comparing the microRNA gene neighborhood both in the reference species and in the species under study.
 Many shared orthologous microRNA sequences will not only share a conserved sequence between species, but also the genome location in which they are placed, making them more reliable if sharing both sequence and location.
-The candidate microRNA genes neighbourhood is estimated by establishing a comparison window around the sequence (tipically 2-10 Mb) and contrasting orthologous genes located around the corresponding microRNA in the reference organism.
-By doing so, the eMIRNA.Refiner module can calculate a Neighbourhood Score, measuring the ratio of similarity among annotated genes in the locus of interest between the reference organism and our species of interest.
-The higher this ratio would be, the most realiable the new microRNA candidate can be considered for further analyses, meaning that not only the sequence is conserved between species, but also its genetic topology, highlighting the putative metabolic importance of this miRNA gene.
+The candidate microRNA genes neighborhood is estimated by establishing a comparison window around the sequence (typically 2-10 Mb) and contrasting orthologous genes located around the corresponding microRNA in the reference organism.
+By doing so, the eMIRNA.Refiner module can calculate a Neighborhood Score, measuring the ratio of similarity among annotated genes in the locus of interest between the reference organism and our species of interest.
+The higher this ratio would be, the most reliable the new microRNA candidate can be considered for further analyses, meaning that not only the sequence is conserved between species, but also its genetic topology, highlighting the putative metabolic importance of this miRNA gene.

 This module requires nine arguments: